jivanyatra/jivanyatra/README.md

 I am a backend developer (python primarily) who also works with DevOps technologies.

 Check out my pinned repositories for some examples of the kinds of things I've done.
 The most interesting thing I worked on extracurricularly is:
-* I created an updated mechanism of sending odd keycodes for the QMK firmware targeting the Planck EZ Glow keyboard
+* I created an updated mechanism of sending odd keycode combinations for the QMK firmware targeting the Planck EZ Glow keyboard
+* This allows one to use it alongside AutoHotKey for use as macro board, stream deck, etc.

 I am a programmer and IT specialist who has vetted, onboarded, and integrated various SaaS solutions for small and mid-size companies in the AI/ML SaaS, e-commerce, shipping, and inventory management spaces.
 I have been using Python (3.5+) to solve problems in numerous operations for about five years.
 Prior to and alongside my software development projects, I was a project manager for several internal software products and I also served as a mentor for numerous beginner programmers through a bootcamp program.
 My most recent experience is centered around backend technologies such as RESTful APIs, microservices, and ETL processes.
 Prior to that, I gained deep experience in writing programs and integrations for ecommerce and business-related domains such as:
 * inventory management